 Location

-Multiple lesions may appear, although at the beginning there might be just one.
-Growths can be found anywhere on the body except the soles of the feet, palms, and mucous membranes.
+Multiple lesions may appear, although there might be just one at the beginning.
+Growths can occur anywhere on the body except the soles of the feet, palms, and mucous membranes.
 Some places they may show up include the:

 • scalp